unaipme/LiUgues-frontend/README.md

 # INTRODUCTION

-This (still) unnamed project will be a webpage in which football's live info will be displayed.
+"Liugues" project will be a webpage in which football's live info will be displayed.
 It will work in a similar way as other pages such as FlashScores.co.uk.
 Of course, this kind of services require plenty of employees and work to have the latest data.
 That's why only Swedish football league's results and info will be